concourse/infrastructure/README.md

 1. The `concourse-greenpeace` bucket, which will store the Terraform state for all of our deployments.

-1. A `greenpeace-terraform-state` service account, which has permissions to write to the bucket.
+1. A `greenpeace-terraform` service account, which has permissions to write to the bucket and perform various operations within the GCP project.

 After these have been created, it will revoke any existing keys for the service account and generate a new one, placing it under `keys/`.